benjaminion/upgrading-ethereum-book/src/book.md

 #### See also

+The [Gasper paper](https://arxiv.org/abs/2003.03052), Combining GHOST and Casper (2020), is the ultimate reference.

 Vitalik provides great first-hand information on the background to the development of the Casper consensus protocols in a 2018 [Tweet storm](https://twitter.com/VitalikButerin/status/1029900695925706753).
 It's also available in a [single page format](https://hackmd.io/@liangcc/BJZDR1mIX?type=view).

+Once again, Joachim Neu's [presentation](https://www.youtube.com/watch?v=2nMS-TK_tMw), The Why and How of PoS Ethereum's Consensus Problem (at ETHconomics, Devconnect 2022), gives good insight into the design goals behind Gasper.

 ### LMD Ghost <!-- /part2/consensus/lmd_ghost* -->